LongerVisionUK/electron-fpga/README.md

 # Electron FPGA Toolchain wrapper

-Wrapps fpga tools with a js api.
+Wrapps fpga tools with a js api for usage with `electron`.

 ## Getting Started
 Synthesize and flash example.